Benno-K/PublicScripts/README.md

 in a directory that is contained in the execution PATH of all users, like /usr/local/bin.
+Some of the scripts may need
+to be run under specific
+accounts to access some files.

 ## myip
 Simple script using curl and ipify.org